loftwah/wordpress-commerce-pro/README.md

 ## Set up your WooCommerce store

-## Set up email with Google and AWS
+## Set up email with Google and AWS (Amazon Web Services)

 ## Set up payment with PayPal and Stripe

-## Set up integration with Printful
+## Set up integration with Printful and sell custom print on demand merchandise

 ## Optimise WordPress